 Below the back and on either side of the tailbone are fleshy mounds called buttocks.
 The buttocks provide padding when we sit down.
 There are many English words used to refer to a person's buttocks, but some of them are not very polite.
 Here are some that are not so bad: backside, rear end, butt, posterior, gluteus maximus (the name of the main muscle in the buttocks).

-of the chest.
+center of the chest.
 These are called your collar bones, or

 clavicles.
 In the center of your chest is a flat bone called the

 breast bone or sternum.
-On both sides of a man's chest
+On both sides of a man's chest are

-This bump, and sometimes the whole dark patch, is called a
+and sometimes the whole dark patch, is called a

 nipple.
 Women have similar, but larger bumps, also called